Charles Fort: Literary influence

 More than a few modern authors of fiction and nonfiction who have written about the influence of Fort are sincere devotees of Fort.
 One of the most notable is British philosopher John Michell, who wrote the introduction to the edition of Lo!, published by John Brown in 1996.
 Michell says: "Fort, of course, made no attempt at defining a world-view, but the evidence he uncovered gave him an 'acceptance' of reality as something far more magical and subtly organized than is considered proper today."
 Stephen King also uses the works of Fort to illuminate his main characters, notably It and Firestarter.
 In Firestarter, the parents of a pyrokinetically gifted child are advised to read Fort's Wild Talents rather than the works of baby doctor Benjamin Spock.

 Loren Coleman is a well-known cryptozoologist, author of The Unidentified (1975) dedicated to Fort, and Mysterious America, which Fortean Times termed a Fortean classic.
-Coleman terms himself the first Vietnam era conscientious objector to base his pacificist ideas on Fortean thoughts.
+Coleman terms himself the first Vietnam era conscientious objector to base his pacifist ideas on Fortean thoughts.
 Jerome Clark has described himself as a "skeptical Fortean".
 Mike Dash is another Fortean, bringing his historian's training to bear on all manner of odd reports, while being careful to avoid uncritically accepting any orthodoxy, be it that of fringe devotees or mainstream science.
 Science-fiction writers of note including Philip K. Dick, Robert Heinlein, and Robert Anton Wilson were also fans of the work of Fort.
 Alfred Bester's teleportation-themed novel, The Stars My Destination, pays homage to the coiner of the term by naming the first teleporter "Charles Fort Jaunte".
 Fort's work, of compilation and commentary on anomalous phenomena has been carried on by William R. Corliss, whose self-published books and notes bring Fort's collections up to date.